mmurygin/notes/web/microservices.md

 1. Test docker images not standalone code
 1. Use dedicated system for providing configuration
 1. Use blue\green deployment
+1. Use "canary releasing" - when we deploy two version of service and send some amount of traffic on it
 1. Pass configuration only throw `ENV` variables

 ## Tests